Tip of the Week #149: Object Lifetimes vs. = delete

 Ref-qualification

 As a side note: it’s possible to apply the same reasoning for ref-qualifiers on destructive accessors.
-Consider a class like std::stringbuf - in C++20 it will gain an accessor to consume the contained string, presented as an overload set with the existing accessor:
+Consider a class like std::stringbuf - in C++20 it gained an accessor to consume the contained string, presented as an overload set with the existing accessor:

 const std::string& str() const &;